manavbabel/Transmon-Simulation/Code Outline.md

   4. modify A,φ noise to account for the rest of the discrepancy (next two columns)
   5. use master's [paper](//C:/Users/manav/OneDrive/Oxford/Master's%20project/Papers/CMP1902-1qerrors.pdf) from two years ago to compare with noise in actual system
 - first, need to check that the PTMs exactly replicate the pulse
+- find z error after each pulse and add a term correcting for it? so the only pulse error is in θ, not φ
+- optimise A for 01 fidelity, and then A_drag for leakage
+- optimise frequency
+- check units - does Γ correspond to width? what width is used in the paper?

 ## Aims